doubleailes/girolle/README.md

 ### Create a configuration from a yaml file

-The configuration is done by a yaml file.
+The configuration is specified in a YAML file.
 It should be compliant with a Nameko one.
 The file should look like this:

 ```yaml